mwcproject/mwc-node/doc/mining/Install_mac.md

 #### Obtain my public IP.

-Your miner will need to initiate connection to your public IP.
-You can get your Public IP from here  [https://whatismypublicip.com/]
+Your miner will need to initiate a connection to your public IP.
+You can get your Public IP from the following site  [https://whatismypublicip.com/]

 Please store your IP, you will need it to setup your miner and validate the setup.

 #### Open port at Mac OS

-Please do search by your self how to open port MAC OS firewall.
+Ensure the port is open and not being blocked by the MAC OS firewall.
 The easiest way is to disable the firewall.

 #### Do you have a router?
-Map 3416 port for income connections
+Map 3416 port for incoming connections

 If you have a router you need to setup the port forwarding for income connections.